-The most up to date maps of properties and districts subject to the authority of the design guidelines and Landmarks review process can be found on the City of Sandusky Website.
+The most up to date maps of properties and districts subject to the authority of the design guidelines and Landmarks review process can be found on the City of Sandusky Website on the Planning and Zoning page.

 What are the Design Review Guidelines?